Kitesurfing in the Algarve: Portugal spots, Faro & beginner tips

 The Algarve has a fantastic kiteboarding infrastructure with several established schools.
 Here are my top recommendations:

 Algarve Watersports (Alvor): Specializing in the shallow water spot in the Ria de Alvor.
-Perfect for beginners because you can practice safely in the lagoon.
+Perfect for beginners, as you can practice safely in the lagoon.
 They also offer stand-up paddleboarding and wing foiling.

 Windsurf Point (Praia da Rocha): The oldest school in the region with over 20 years of experience.
 Large pool of equipment (ideal if you want to try different sizes) and experienced instructors.